ngocbaosp/TabPy/README.md

  - Specify the type of analytics extension you want to connect to: RServe or TabPy/External API.
 The TabPy/External API option covers connections to TabPy and MATLAB.
  - Ref: https://help.tableau.com/v2020.1/pro/desktop/en-us/r_connection_manage.htm#configure-an-analytics-extensions-connection

-## Create a calculate field and Python script in Tableau Desktop
+## Create a calculated field and Python script in Tableau Desktop

 Assuming that in the data source we have a table with two fields X, Y This script will return the sum of X and Y using method TestAdd above